grilme99/sentry-luau/README.md

 # Unofficial Sentry SDKs for Lua

 A set of Sentry SDKs for various Lua environments.
-Primarily built for Roblox, PRs are welcome for other platforms.
-To simplify design and implementation, these SDKs are hand-translated from the [Sentry JavaScript SDK](https://github.com/getsentry/sentry-javascript) (with deviations for Lua and Roblox specific constructs).
+To simplify design and implementation, these SDKs are hand-translated from the [Sentry JavaScript SDK](https://github.com/getsentry/sentry-javascript) (with deviations for Lua specific constructs).

 ## Links